 STEP THREE: AFTER THE TOUR

-- Send a letter thanking your MoC for their visit.
+- Send an email message thanking them for their visit.
 Make sure to include a brief summary of your work and the role that they can play in furthering it.

 - Share your experiences with friends, family, and colleagues through email and social media.